 The Royal Canadian Mint loves to produce silver and gold coinage featuring images of its native wildlife, and rightly so as they truly are some of the most beautiful animals and therefore beautiful products on the market.
 This love affair with nature means that you’ll consistently find the images of creatures such as the North American bison, the Grizzly Bear, and Cougar on gold coins for sale from the Royal Canadian Mint.
-The Polar Bear is undoubtedly the largest animal species on the surfaces of Canadian coinage and luckily for you, as of today, 2015 1/4 oz $10 Canadian Gold Polar Bear and Cub Coins are available to you online from Wall Street Metals.
+The Polar Bear is undoubtedly the largest animal species on the surfaces of Canadian coinage and luckily for you, as of today, 2015 1/4 oz $10 Gold Canadian polar bear and cub Coins are available online from Wall Street Metals.

-Part of a larger release of the Polar Bear and Cub design!
+It is part of a larger release of the Polar Bear and Cub design.

-Face value of $10 (CAD) is fully backed by Canada’s government.
+It has a face value of $10 (CAD) and is fully backed by Canada’s government.

-Reverse features a polar bear and its cub on the frozen tundras.
+The reverse design features a polar bear and its cub on the frozen tundras of Canada.

-The Polar Bear and Cub design from the Royal Canadian Mint was designed by artist Germaine Arnaktauyok and used on various coins from the mint that year.
-In addition to these 2015 1/4 oz $10 Canadian Gold Polar Bear and Cub Coin in Brilliant Uncirculated condition, you’ll find a gold proof version and a silver proof version.
+The Polar Bear and Cub layout from the Royal Canadian Mint was designed by artist Germaine Arnaktauyok and is used on various coins from the mint that year.
+In addition to these 2015 1/4 oz $10 Canadian Gold Polar Bear and Cub Coin in Brilliant Uncirculated condition, you’ll find a gold proof version and a silver proof version available.

-Each 2015 1/4 oz $10 Canadian Silver Polar Bear and Cub Coin in this listing is in BU condition.
+Each 2015 1/4 oz $10 Gold Canadian polar bear and cub Coin in this listing is in BU condition.
 Coins in this condition show no signs of wear and tear, though you will find minor flaws present.
 These include breaks in the luster, spotted surfaces, or contact marks from the production process at the mint.

 The obverse of the Polar Bear and Cub Coins includes the right-profile portrait of Queen Elizabeth II.
 Her Majesty’s effigy is featured on all Canadian coinage and this design was created in 2003 by Susanna Blunt, a Canadian artist.

 On the reverse of the 2015 1/4 oz $10 Canadian Silver Polar Bear and Cub coin, you’ll find the image of a polar bear and its cub.
 Polar bear cubs stay with their moms, which are referred to as sows until they are able to fend for themselves, and the on this particular piece, the mother-child duo are found walking across the open tundras of the frigid Arctic Circle range in northern Canada.

 The Royal Canadian Mint is the official mint facility of Canada.
 Opened in Ottawa in 1908, the mint expanded by the 1980s to include a second facility in the city of Winnipeg and we are proud to stock their coins and precious metals here at Wall Street Metals.